Pranesh-Projects/Coronavirus-report-app/README.md

 # Coronavirus-tracker
-Displays Number of Coronavirus cases in all countries and new cases
+Displays Coronavirus cases and new cases in each countries and total number of cases worldwide